john-winko/Digital-Kitchen/Notes.md

 - Add meals to personal catalog
 - Add tags to recipes based on keyword prefs
 - /whoami to grab user info after login

-# In progress
 - Save id and name for list of favorites, sync with user profile w/ backend calls
 - Create calendaring for recipes
+- Remove up/down votes

+# In progress
 - Create My Recipes list of what has been saved to favorites

 # Backlog
-- Create logo and use in navbar
+- Create logo for navbar
-- Add Search bar to TopNav for recipes
-- Implement footer
+- Recent favorites not updating to actual latest added (update view queryset)
-- Implement signup
+- Implement Search in Sidebar
 - Make data models/serializers for the JSON recipes from Tasty API
 - Add ingredients/steps to RecipeCard
 - Grab/parse meal types and replace int with strings in todo's
 - Rearrange format of meal planning so meal list takes up long view of page
 - Create single recipe card route/page
 - use overflow auto for recipes to make pagination easier
+- Add pagination to recipe list
 - refresh token is making 3 calls
+- Move favoriting to top right
+- Split recipe card show image left, chips right (limit to 10/15?), move keyword chips to top

 # Stretch
 - Save tag preferences as well
+- Implement signup
+- Implement footer
+- Make search areas smaller (in sidebar)
 - Security, retrieve keys from backend (don't store in React->.env instead use django to pull .env and serve to react app in useContext)
 - Try to wrap a context inside the Routes (how to?)
 - Back to top button after scrolling